Public image of Mariah Carey: 2000s

 Carey returned to mainstream media prominence with the album, The Emancipation of Mimi (2005).
 Vulture called the album an "all-time-great pop renaissance".
 Carey released the album's lead single, "It's Like That", to positive reviews with Billboard calling it a return for Carey.
 The album's second single, "We Belong Together" received critical acclaim, and was deemed Carey's "comeback" song after Glitter and Charmbracelet.
 The song peaked at number-one on the Billboard Hot 100 and went on to be one of Carey's most successful songs.
 The album also debuted atop the Billboard 200 and is one of the best-selling albums of the 21st century.
 The album's third single, "Shake It Off" peaked at number two on the Hot 100 behind "We Belong Together", marking the first time a female artist occupied the top two positions of the Hot 100.
 In 2008, Carey was named one of Times 100 most influential artists and entertainers in the world.
 That same year, Carey married American comedian Nick Cannon.
 She gave birth to their twins in 2011.

 Carey starred in the film Precious (2009) as a social worker named Ms. Weiss.
 Carey's role in the film received critical acclaim, while the film itself was also received well and went on to receive six nominations at the 82nd Academy Awards.
 Los Angeles Times writer Chris Lee noted that the "high-maintenance pop diva underwent a soup-to-nuts physical transformation".
 Lee added that the role was "far from the image Carey has cultivated for years", and described the character "drab but deeply empathetic soul".
 The film is considered Carey's acting comeback after Glitter, (Note: As cited by The Sydney Morning Herald, The New York Times, and Bustle.) and TheThings writer Rocco Papa opined that Carey received acclaim for her "unrecognizable appearance".
 The director of the film, Lee Daniels, noted that he broke several "Mariah rules" when filming her, including "the use of fluorescent lighting to her being filmed from the worst angles".
 Carey went on to win the Breakthrough Performance Award at the Palm Springs International Film Festival.
 Her speech went viral on social media after some noted that she sounded drunk.
-Carey later starred in The Butler (2013), also directed by Daniels which was also well received by critics.